-Psychometric Characteristics of Treatment Self-Regulation Questionnaire in Patients with Type 2 Diabetes
+Psychometric Properties of the Treatment Self-Regulation Questionnaire in Patients with Type II Diabetes

 Authors

-Hadi Samadieh * Assistant Professor, Department of Psychology, Birjand University, Birjand, Iran (Corresponding author). h.samadieh@birjand.ac.ir
+Hadi Samadieh * Assistant Professor, Department of Psychology, University of Birjand, Birjand, Iran (Corresponding author). h.samadieh@birjand.ac.ir

 Keywords: